mattmuller0/mattmuller0.github.io/index.md

 ### Research Experience
-I am a Research Associate working with [Dr. Jonathan Lindner](https://www.ohsu.edu/people/jonathan-r-lindner-md) in at Oregon Health Sciences University (OHSU) and the Oregon National Primate Research Center (ONPRC).
-I have experience in translational cardiology and acoustics and the application of ultrasound as a means of diagnostic imaging as well as a therapeutic technique.
+I am a Research Associate working with [Dr. Jonathan Lindner](https://www.ohsu.edu/people/jonathan-r-lindner-md) at Oregon Health Sciences University (OHSU) and the Oregon National Primate Research Center (ONPRC).
+My research covers ultrasound and cardiovascular disease.
+I study ultrasound as a tool for both diagnostic and therapeutic purposes with and without the use of microbubble contrast agents to treat ischemic disease such as peripheral artery disease and myocardial infarction.
+Addtionally, I study aortic valve disease through a murine model of moderate aortic stenosis.

 I am in the process of applying to graduate school.
 My primary research interests lie in computational aspects of biomedical imaging, though I am also eager to study related aspects of biomedical analysis, computational biology and bioinformatics.